sierkov/voting-agents/data/README.md

 - The impact of proposal novelty on the ability to learn voter preferences.
 - Technical: the impact of the proposal size on the ability to learn voter preferences.
 - Technical: the impact of the writing style on the ability to learn voter preferences.
-- Technical: the impact of the number of available hisorical votes on the ability to learn voter preferences.
+- Technical: the impact of the number of available historical votes on the ability to learn voter preferences.

-Please, note that since the data set is under active development not all phenomena have been reflected in the data set yet.
+Please, note that since the data set is under active development, not all phenomena have been reflected in the data set yet.

 ## Approach
-- A set of textual proposals covering diverse social topics.
+- Collect proposals covering the broadest possible set of social topics that can be realistically considered for funding.
-- A set of sythetic voters that precisely follow one of major idealogies.
+- Include synthetic voter data that precisely follow one of the major ideologies to test the ability to distinguish higher-level concepts.
-- A set of real voters who are not required to be systematic or follow a given ideology.
+- Include real voter data that is not required to be systematic or non-contradictory to ensure that the technology can work in the real world.
-- A set of proposals is set aside and never appears in the training data to test the ability of models to generalize the learnings to completely new proposals.

 ## Data format
 The data set is organized around the decisions of individual voters.
 Each file is a list of preference decisions made by a single voter.